Persistence of vision: Natural occurrences and applications

 Impressions of several natural phenomena and the principles of some optical toys have been attributed to persistence of vision.
 In 1768, Patrick D'Arcy recognised the effect in "the luminous ring that we see by turning a torch quickly, the fire wheels in the fireworks, the flattened spindle shape we see in a vibrating cord, the continuous circle we see in a cogwheel that turns with speed".
-Basically everything that resembles motion blur seen in fast moving objects could be regarded as "persistence of vision".
+Basically everything that resembles motion blur seen in fast-moving objects could be regarded as "persistence of vision".

 Sparkler's trail effect

-The apparent line of light behind a fast moving luminous object is known as the "sparkler's trail effect", since it is commonly known from the use of sparklers.
+The apparent line of light behind a fast-moving luminous object such as a sparkler is known as the "sparkler's trail effect".